 Notes for teacher as facilitator:5.
 What are the effects, if any, of socio-economic factors in causing mental retardation?

 Notes for teacher as facilitator:6.
-What are some of the limitations faced by mentally disabled persons?
+What are some of the limitations faced by developmentally disabled persons?

 Notes for teacher as facilitator:7.
-What are the levels of mental disability and their defining characteristics?
+What are the levels of developmental disability and their defining characteristics?

 Notes for teacher as facilitator:8.
-What kinds of treatment programs are available for mentally disabled persons?
+What kinds of treatment programs are available for developmentally disabled persons?

 Should you wish to continue using a student-centered approach, the discussion questions are best addressed in groups with responses presented orally for further argument or discussion.
 Consider having a student from the group doing the presentation lead the subsequent class discussion.
 For generic questions arranged by the elements and devices of fiction, see TWM's Discussion Questions For Use With Any Film That Is A Work of Fiction.

 The following discussion questions focus on the movie.
 They differ from the questions seeking to front load information because there are few right or wrong answers; there are only weak or strong answers, depending upon the level of support offered or the logic used in presentation of the argument.

 1. Charly is seen in the opening moments of the film playing in a park.
 At the film's end, Charly is caught in a still shot on a swing back in the playground.
 In both scenes he looks happy.
 What is the point the director is trying to make about Charly in these opening and closing shots?
 Notes to assist in facilitating strong responses: Although Charly was developmentally disabled prior to the surgery, he was happy and enjoyed life.
 While he was a genius, he suffered from problems with social adjustment, conflicts with the scientists who managed the experiment, and disillusionment with society.
 Once Charly returns to his former self, these are gone; he is, once again, happy.
 This suggests that intelligence is not all there is to life.